World Pond Hockey Championships, Plaster Rock

 THE GREAT OUTDOORS

 Imagine kayaking among Hopewell Rocks, paddling to Partridge Island, or slipping into sea caves along the famous Bay of Fundy!
 If you prefer fresh water paddling, you can’t beat putting your canoe or kayak in the lazy Green River close to Edmundston.
 On Sundays, scores of people head to the upper reaches of the river and party downstream.
 Want to try tubing?
 Head to the Miramichi.
-While in the region, hop aboard a voyageur canoe at the Beaubears Island Interpretive Centre and scoot across the river for a tour of this famous island—the only untouched shipbuilding site left in Canada and home to two Parks Canada national historic sites.
+While in the region, hop aboard a voyageur canoe at the Beaubears Island Interpretive Centre and cross the river for a tour of this famous island—the only untouched shipbuilding site left intact in Canada and home to two Parks Canada national historic sites.

 There are lots of outfitters in the province who can take you on short or longer expeditions, including wilderness paddling.

 Hikers will be in hiking heaven anywhere in the province as villages, towns and cities have a plethora of hiking trails.
-As well, Fundy Parkway Trail opened another section leading to Long Beach, which is 2.5 km (1.6 mi.) long.
+As well, the Fundy Parkway Trail opened another section leading to Long Beach, which is 2.5 km (1.6 mi.) long.
 Close by, climb down a cable ladder to the face of Fuller Falls and enjoy the lookout above the falls.
 Looking for a significant challenge?
 Hike the Fundy Footpath—a 41-km (25.5-mi.) continuous wilderness trail (www.fundytrailparkway.com).

 HERITAGE AND CULTURE